New Year’s Workout – 2018

 Happy 2018, my lovely friends!
 I hope you had a fantastic holiday weekend!
 Juno and I hung out on Saturday, and I spent New Year’s Eve out with my best friend (shenanigans on Instagram).
 But now that we are officially into 2018 and ready to take on the new year, I figured it was only fitting to share a new year’s workout!

-So many of us want to get back on track after the holidays and one of the best ways to do that is by simply incorporating, short, sweet metabolic workouts (like this one).
-In preparation for my winter #StressFreeStrength challenge (starting Saturday January 20!), I’m sharing a fun, effective workout, playing off our new year – 2018.
+So many of us want to get back on track after the holidays and one of the best ways to do that is by simply incorporating, short, sweet metabolic workouts (like this one or this one from my friend, Andie).
+I’m sharing a fun, effective workout, playing off our new year – 2018.

 Your New Year’s Workout

 Today’s workout is using a set of moderate dumbbells to work your entire body.
 If you don’t have any equipment, grab a backpack or work bag and fill it with books.
 You can use this as a makeshift sandbag.

 For this workout, we’ll be incorporating Metabolic Effect’s Rest Based Training (RBT) principle (see more here).
 With RBT, we work as hard as we possibly can for the prescribed interval, resting only as needed.